hippopenny/hippopenny.github.io/_pages/company.md

 ---

 **Hippo Penny** is on a mission to develop the best gaming experience with artificial intelligence (AI) and blockchain.
 Our team, consisting of industry veterans from Silicon Valley and renowned academics, is dedicated to create fun, engaging games for everyone to relax, and connect with friends.
+[Wacky Warper](/wackywarper) is a very good example of our work.

 <figure style="width: 300px" class="align-right">
   <img src="/assets/images/company/3.png" alt="Hippo Penny Team">